 Your META title is particularly important and if you aren’t sure what it is, it’s the title that Google uses to make sense of the content on your page.
 When you open up a browser tab, the tab will have some writing in it that you’ll only partly be able to read; that’s the META title.
 The META title is also generally the big blue headline that you see appear in search results.

-6. Content amplification is critical to reach more people
+6. Content amplification is critical to reaching more people

-One of the ranking signals that Google looks at are backlinks, also known as citations.
+One of the ranking signals that Google looks at is backlinks, also known as citations.
 Put simply this is an incoming link from another website, blog or social media channel.

 There are lots of techniques and tools that can be used to increase the reach of your content, but the easiest way is to use social media.
 Once your blog post has been optimised and published, your next job is to then post about the new article across all of your social media channels, to help increase the chances of people spotting it.